charliecalvert/CloudNotes/Isit322/Isit322Midterm2019.md

 ## Project Sanity Tests

+I may change this, but for now, install jest globally

+    npm -g i jest

+Also, in the root of your project, make sure you have done this:

+      npm i @babel/plugin-proposal-class-properties

 Create a directory called **project-sanity-tests** in the root of your project.
 Navigate into and run **get-tests**.
 Choose **Isit322 Midterm Project Sanity Tests**.
 Ensure all the tests pass by the time you turn in the midterm.

 Add this line to the scripts section of the **package.json** file in the root of the project: **"test": "echo 'The project tests are not here.
 Navigate into project-sanity-tests and run npm test'"**.